particle-iot/docs/src/content/reference/datasheets/b-series/b-series-eval-board.md

 The Eagle CAD design files, Gerber files, and bill of materials can be found in the [SoM eval board GitHub repository](https://github.com/particle-iot/som-eval-board).

+**This evaluation board is intended to be used with the B-SoM** (B404X, B404, B402, B524, B523) not the M-SoM (M404, M524, M635) and a new M.2 breakout board will be available in the future for the M SoM.

 ## Block diagram

 {{imageOverlay src="/assets/images/b-series/b-series-eval-block.png" alt="Block Diagram" class="full-width"}}